e6on/Twitch-Streamer-Docker-Setup/README.md

 ### Stream Stability and Media Validation

+To ensure a stable 24/7 stream, the script uses a two-pronged approach: proactive media validation before streaming begins, and active stall detection during the stream.

+#### Media Pre-Validation

-To ensure a stable 24/7 stream, the script automatically validates all media files to prevent freezes caused by incompatible formats, which is especially important for hardware-accelerated encoding.
+The script automatically validates all media files to prevent freezes caused by incompatible formats, which is especially important for hardware-accelerated encoding.
 The first valid file in a playlist sets a "gold standard" for properties.
 Any subsequent files with mismatched properties will be skipped, and a warning will be logged.

 -   **Video Validation:** All videos are checked for consistent resolution (e.g., `1920x1080`) and pixel format (e.g., `yuv420p`).
-The framerate is also validated, but with flexibility: videos with a framerate that is an exact multiple of the first video's framerate (e.g., 60fps is accepted if the first is 30fps) are also considered compatible.
+The framerate is also validated with flexibility: a video is considered compatible if its framerate is an integer multiple or divisor of the first video's framerate (e.g., 60fps is accepted if the reference is 30fps, and vice-versa).
 -   **Audio Validation:**
     -   When background music is disabled, the audio from your video files is validated for consistent sample rate and channel count.
     -   When background music is enabled, the audio from your music files is validated instead.

 This prevents the FFmpeg process from crashing when it encounters a video or audio stream that is different from the one it started with.

+#### Stall Detection and Auto-Recovery

+Even with validation, some media files can cause the FFmpeg process to stall or freeze without crashing.
+To combat this, the script includes a robust stall monitor:

+-   **Constant Monitoring:** The script periodically checks if FFmpeg is making progress encoding the current video.
+-   **Automatic Restart:** If no progress is detected for a configurable period (defaulting to 60 seconds), the script assumes FFmpeg is stalled.
+It will then kill the stuck process and restart the stream.
+-   **Automatic File Exclusion:** To prevent a recurrence, the video file that was playing when the stall occurred is automatically added to an exclusion list located at `./data/excluded_videos.txt`.
+This file persists across container restarts.
+The stream will then resume, skipping the problematic file.

+This combination of pre-validation and active stall detection ensures maximum uptime for your 24/7 stream.

 ### FFmpeg Log File